Battle of the Teutoburg Forest: Battle

 On the morning of 8 September, the Roman army decamped and continued snaking its way through the area's thick forest, which slowed movement and strung the army out at an increasing distance.
 Arminius now only had to ensure that the Romans worked their way towards Kalkriese, where the Angrivarii lay in ambush.
 To that end, his Bructerii allies attacked the Roman army along its length in the late morning.

-The line of march was now stretched out perilously long—between 15 and 20 km.
-It was in this state when it came under attack by Germanic warriors armed with swords, large lances and narrow-bladed short spears called fremae.
+At the time of attack, the line of march was stretched out perilously long—between 15 and 20 km.
+Germanic warriors attacked along the line, armed with swords, large lances and narrow-bladed short spears called fremae.
 The attackers surrounded the entire Roman army and rained down javelins on the intruders.
 It was a brief skirmish, aimed at tiring out the Roman troops and causing maximum damage to their supplies.
 The Bructerii withdrew quickly, likely taking the Cheruscii spies embedded in the Roman army with them.

 The Romans' luck went from bad to worse as a torrential downpour began.
 Unable to advance, Varus ordered the army to make camp.
 A sturdy camp was erected, and Varus called a war council.
 Casualty reports indicated only light losses, but the baggage trains and scout cavalry were shown to be particularly vulnerable.

 The Romans undertook a night march to escape, but marched into another trap that Arminius had set at the foot of Kalkriese Hill.
 There, a sandy, open strip on which the Romans could march was constricted by the hill, so that there was a gap of only about 100 m between the woods and the swampland at the edge of the Great Bog.
 The road was further blocked by a trench and, towards the forest, an earthen wall had been built along the roadside, permitting the Germanic alliance to attack the Romans from cover.
 The Romans made a desperate attempt to storm the wall, but failed, and the highest-ranking officer next to Varus, Legatus Numonius Vala, abandoned the troops by riding off with the cavalry.
 His retreat was in vain, however, as he was overtaken by the Germanic cavalry and killed shortly thereafter, according to Velleius Paterculus.
 The Germanic warriors then stormed the field and slaughtered the disintegrating Roman forces.
 Varus committed suicide, and Velleius reports that one commander, Praefectus Ceionius, surrendered, then later took his own life, while his colleague Praefectus Eggius died leading his doomed troops.